erSubhashThapa/100daysofcode/r2-log.md

 - ## Getting ESLint to Work on HTML AGAIN

-  I'm trying to figure out these packages I can't get ESLint to lint the HTML in my `playing_with_javascript` directory.
+  I'm trying to figure out these npm packages.
+I can't get ESLint to lint the HTML in my `playing_with_javascript` directory.

-  I tried adding configurations to the user settnigs instead of the `.eslintrc.json` file according to this tutorial: [Eslint setup in Visual Studio Code](https://youtu.be/o2H8kvuwMKE?t=344)
+  I tried adding configurations to the user settings instead of the `.eslintrc.json` file according to this tutorial: [Eslint setup in Visual Studio Code](https://youtu.be/o2H8kvuwMKE?t=344)

   I deleted all my files in `playing_with_javascript` related to node or eslint.
 I followed this video to install eslint: [Eslint setup in Visual Studio Code](https://youtu.be/o2H8kvuwMKE?t=344).
 I made sure my terminal was in my project directory.

-  I got this in my terminal: ***"We recommend using this local copy instead of your globally-installed copy."*** How do I control which one my project uses?
-NOt sure, but I can see that it's loading locally in the ESLint tab.
+  I got this notification in my terminal: ***"We recommend using this local copy instead of your globally-installed copy."*** How do I control which one my project uses?
+Not sure, but I can see that it's loading locally in the ESLint tab.

   ## ESLint HTML Plugin